 Part of project: Natural flood management

-This project kicked off in August 2018 and was completed in March 2021.
-The project involved identifying and implementing natural flood management (NFM) opportunities throughout the Cairn Beck catchment funded by the Environment Agency (EA) as part of the national Defra NFM project.
+This project started in August 2018 and was completed in March 2021.
+The project involved identifying and implementing natural flood management (NFM) measures throughout the Cairn Beck catchment.
+The project was funded through the EA as part of the national Defra NFM project.

-Initially, the project involved scoping and landowner engagement to identify suitable NFM options and the development and implementation of the monitoring strategy to measure the effectiveness of these measures.
-This included the installation of rain gauges, measuring devices and time-lapse cameras.
+To start off with the project involved scoping and landowner engagement to identify suitable NFM options and the development and implementation of the monitoring strategy to measure the effectiveness of these measures, including the installation of rain gauges and water level measuring devices.